MelchiorDahrk/Expedition32/readme.md

 Animations do not always sync properly on MGE XE in the Rooted puzzle realm

 ## Changelog
+1.3.2
+Fixed fall script in The Garden
+Fixed sme typos and dialogue filtering
+Improved wording for clarity
+Added ownership to objects which were missing it in the monastery Improved cluttering in monastery quarters
+Fixed placement of water lanterns in monastery

 1.3.1
 Fixed filtering for "Assignments" topic which could break the writ quests Marked journal X32_MTMWritTwoStudents indices as finished